Alexandra-Henthorne/PyBer_Challenge./README.md

 ![image](https://user-images.githubusercontent.com/107597779/180127578-a422d590-6e37-43ff-bd2e-a49728201ffa.png)

+Summary:
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+1. Marketing - If the CEO wants more buisness in the rural area he/she needs to drive up the market for not only drivers but riders as well.
+By doing this you can offer incentives to drivers for signing up as well as perks or points to riders once they hit a certain number of rides.
+2. Numbers also seem to be diving down in the beginning of the years and look to be ramping back up around spring.
+This could be that most people stay home and inside during colder months.
+In this case a partnership with bars/hotels or venues would help both parties drive up business during the slow months.
+For instance enjoy a drink and ride at 25% off during such and such times.
+When people want to stay in it usually takes a bit more to get them out so partnering with and "outing" atompshere or venue will help make the need for a rideshare more appealing.
+3. Lastly I would have the CEO really dig into the urban market .
+Since that is where most of the business and profits are coming from as a company you need to make sure your customers and employees (drivers) are getting all of their needs meet and you are hearing their complaints or suggestions.